 - You and your spouse or partner: Are you stressed or embarrassed as a result of your child’s oddities?
 Mom may think her son’s fondness for Barbie dolls is a passing phase, but Dad may take grave offense.
 It’s easier said than done, but try to find common ground where the two of you can lovingly understand and support not only your child, but each other.

 - Your child’s school: Is your child performing and behaving well in school and establishing friendships?
 Talk to teachers and other parents for ideas and input.
 As she starts to make friends, make small efforts, like noticing what’s cool in dress, backpacks, etc., and providing a few of those for your child.
 Little things like that may help squelch the “She’s weird!” stigma.

 Obviously, a child who behaves differently might have a hard time fitting in or making positive connections with people.
-His behavior may be a reaction to negative experiences, or due to stress at home or at school, a lack of role models or simply underdeveloped coping strategies.
+His behavior may be a reaction to negative experiences, or be due to stress at home or at school, a lack of role models, or underdeveloped coping strategies.

 Even if it’s just your child’s natural predisposition, there are a few things you can do to help make his life a little easier.

 - Match your child’s unique style with a role model who can relate to and support your child’s ideals and needs.

 - Create an open door of communication for your child to express her feelings about who she is, why she might feel she’s unusual, and what reactions she experiences.